grpc/grpc-dotnet/doc/implementation_comparison.md

 grpc-dotnet supports integration with `HttpClientFactory` via the Grpc.Net.ClientFactory package.
 Client factory integration offers:

-- Central configuration of gRPC clients
+- Central configuration of gRPC clients.
-- Inject clients into your application with .NET dependency injection
+- Inject clients into your application with .NET dependency injection.
-- Reuse of channel instances
+- Reuse of channel instances.
+- Automatic propagation of cancellation and deadline when used in a `Grpc.AspNetCore` hosted gRPC service.

 https://docs.microsoft.com/en-us/aspnet/core/grpc/clientfactory